 This list is not extensive, but I’m working on it and I’ll keep adding to the list as I discover new amazing places!

-- Thebe River Lodge & Camping (Kasane) – This is a really lovely camp and lodge, perfect for a safari in Chobe National Park.
+- Thebe River Lodge & Camping (Kasane): This is a nice camp and lodge, perfect for a safari in Chobe National Park.

-- Elephant Sands (between Kasane & Maun) – This is a great place for a rest stop in Botswana, famous for the elephants that come and drink from the waterhole in front of the lodge.
+- Elephant Sands (Nata): This is a great place for a rest stop in Botswana, famous for the elephants that come and drink from the waterhole in front of the lodge.

-- Sedia Riverside Hotel (Maun) – Maun is the usual starting point for safaris into the Okavango Delta.
+- Sedia Riverside Hotel (Maun): Maun is the usual starting point for safaris into the Okavango Delta.
 We camped here during my overland tour and I remember it for having really nice bathrooms (when you are overloading nice bathrooms are few and far between), a nice pool and a nice bar with a pool table.
-It was a nice place to come back to after wild camping in the Delta.

-- Okavango Delta River Lodge (Maun) – This also a good option in Maun.
-All of the hotels can organise day trips or overnight excursions to one of the temporary camps inside the Delta.
+- Okavango Delta River Lodge (Maun): This also a good option in Maun.

 - Wildebeest Eco Camp (Nairobi): A great camp that is perfect for groups, families and couples.

-- Distant Relatives Ecolodge & Backpackers (Kilifi) – I absolutely love this place, the vibe is cool, it’s full of nice people and if you go down to the beach at night, you’re in for a big surprise – bioluminescence in the water!
+- Distant Relatives Ecolodge & Backpackers (Kilifi): absolutely love this place, the vibe is cool, it’s full of nice people and if you go down to the beach at night, you’re in for a big surprise – bioluminescence in the water!

 - Mushroom Farm (Livingstonia) – One of my favourite backpackers in Africa, this is a beautiful eco lodge with amazing views over Lake Malawi.

-- Ngepi Camp – One of my favourite camps in Africa because, well, it’s a little bonkers!
+- Ngepi Camp (Caprivi Strip): One of my favourite camps in Africa because, well, it’s a little bonkers!
 There’s a pool in the river, his and hers toilets and cool showers under the stars.
 This is just over the border from Botswana.